maryana-reznychenko/React-Udemy-Course/README.md

 - Redirects in React Router - mimic the behaviour of SSR.
 Using <Navigate > from react-router-dom /under version #6 of react-router used <Redirect>, it is <Navigate> now/;\
 - <useNavigate>.
 The .push method on the history object is no longer available in React Router v6.
 React Router v6 introduced a new API that simplifies navigation and eliminates the history prop.
 Instead of history.push and <withRouter>, now you use the useNavigate hook to programmatically navigate between routes.
 - history.goBack() method has been replaced with the navigate(-1) method, which is provided by the useNavigate hook.
 This allows you to navigate back to the previous page in the browser's history stack.

+#### 23 - Router_Exercises:

+- the Dog Shelter project.
+- routes practice.
+- using Bootstrap - frontend component library - for styling and responsibility